 - How often – and how – will you communicate with me?
 (This needs to suit your time frame for open homes and moving out.)

 - Can you provide references or testimonials from recent clients?

 - How much will it cost me?
 (Look for the agent’s commission and ask about any other fees.)

 Picking a winner

-After you’ve done your research, it’s time to pick a winner and we’re here to help you out in this department.
-If you’re wanting a tried and trusted real estate agency, you can view the most recent Canstar Blue NZ award winner for most satisfied customers here.
+After you’ve done your research, it’s time to pick a winner and we’re here to help you.
+If you want a tried-and-trusted real estate agency, you can view the results for Canstar Blue’s Most Satisfied Customers Award – Real Estate Agents here.
 Good luck with the sale!